 I’m just disappointed in my friends, in the state I live in and in society in general.
 If I keep you around, don’t think of it as winning a lottery or a friendship contest.
 I’m being very selective in that regard.
 Again, family and my immediate support network both in health and friendships are what’s sticking around.

 I’ll still be around.
 I can be found in my groups I moderate.
 I can be found in the neighborhood groups.
 I can be found on my site for my blog and the one for my craft.
 You’re welcome to find me there.

 I just can’t with the hatred, entitlement and disrespect any longer.
 I just can’t.

 Peace, Love and Unicorns.

 About gespurrEmily was born in Southwestern Louisiana and has moved over 20 times in her life through nine different states.
 Most of her life was spent in the Twin Cities of Minnesota, where she met her husband and had her only child.
 Both she and her husband are also only children.
 She graduated from Stillwater (MN) High School in 1992 and from the University of Wisconsin in 1997 with a BS in Journalism.
 Three years later, she met her husband, George, and they married in 2002.
 Their daughter, Kathryn, was born early in 2004.
 She relocated with her family back to Arkansas in 2005 after being away for 30 years.
-She currently works as a customer service representative for a wireless company and lives in North Little Rock.
+She currently works as a customer service representative for an insurance company and lives in North Little Rock.
 When not taking care of her daughter she is either cooking, working, cleaning house, sewing, gardening, knitting, crocheting hiking, traveling or spending time with her husband.

 Posted on January 29, 2017, in Are you flipping kidding me??!!, Current Events, Social and Technology and tagged Current Events, disrespect, Donald trump, facebook, hatred, health, life, politics, Presidential election, religion, social media.
 Bookmark the permalink.
 2 Comments.